bdcht/amoco/README.rst

 When a block is instanciated, a ``mapper`` object is automatically created.
 This function can map any input state to an output state corresponding to the interpretation of this block.
-(Note that this is a functional representation so the above order of "equations" is of course irrelevant.)

 Overview
 ========